ichabod801/poker_db/data_dictionary.md

 * 500+ is cards per common card
 * 600+ is cards per table card

-bet
-	a round of payments into the pot.
-	0 = changes to ante.
-	1 = full betting round
-	2 = multiple hands
-common
-	deal common cards
-	use turn for flipping them over.
-	n is total cards dealt
-dead
-	Cards with no value.
-	number is absolute number of cards.
-	standard text: foos do not count toward hand value. deal
-	deal cards from the deck, without corresponding discards includes redeals (cards = 110/cards initially dealt) number is the cards dealt to each player (expected/median) deck
-	add or remove cards from the deck number is the change in deck size. declare
-	hi/low declarations and similar.
-	same card numbers as showdown
-		0 = declare in/out
-deprecated
-	deprecated rules are no longer used. discard
-	remove cards from hand with out getting cards back. number is how many each player discards. (max if necc) draw
-	discard cards to get more cards from the deck (or somewhere) includes twisting (paying to draw).
-	number is the max number of cards you can draw. hand
-	rules determining which cards you can use. number is the number of cards mentioned/manipulated. flip
-	flipping over cards from your hand.
-	number is the max number each player can flip fold
-	Actions/events that cause a player to fold.
-	-2 = paid reentry
-	-1 = reentry
-	0 = forced fold
-	1 = pay or fold
-	2 = other player can force fold limited
-	limited wild cards.
-Bugs, ambivalents, that sort of thing. also includes rank boosters.
-Note that one wild typically boosts more than one rank. cards same as wilds match
-	Matching the pot or other fees after a declare or showdown.
-	Cards:
-		0 = losers match
-		1 = winners match
-		2 = could have won match
-		3 = all match
-		4 = out match
-		5 = in match
+Not all card numbers refer to actual cards.
+Some rule types just use the card number to differentiate different sub-types of the rule type.
+The specific rule types with definitions of their card numbers are below.

+All rules have a short text and a full text.
+The full text is the text that should be used when playing the game.
+The short text is there for short summaries of how the game plays, as in a list of games.
+Note that the short text never ends in a period (it is expected to be joined by semi-colons) while the full text always ends in a period.

+### bet

+Rules for rounds of payments into the pot.

+* 0 = changes to ante.
+* 1 = full betting round
+* 2 = multiple hands

+### common

+Rules for dealing common cards.
+Use turn for flipping face-down commons over.
+The card number is the number of cards dealt.

+### dead

+Rules specifying cards with that do not contribute to hand value.
+The card number is absolute number of dead cards.

+### deal

+Rules for dealing cards to players from the deck.
+This includes If players discard cards to get cards from the deck, that is a draw rule instead.
+The card number is the number of cards dealt to each player.

+### deck

+Rules for adding or removing cards from the deck.
+The card number is the change to the size of the deck.
+So cards = 2 means two cards are added to the deck, and cards = -4 means four cards are removed from the deck.

+### declare

+Rules for player declarations, such as declaring whether they are going for the high or low hand, or if they are staying in or going out in a guts game.
+Cards are the same as for showdown rules, but cards = 0 is for in/out declarations.

+### deprecated

+Deprecated rules are no longer used.
+These should have all been removed from the database at this point, but the rule type was left in as a possibility in case more rules get deprecated in the future.
+All deprecated rules should have a card number of -108.

+### discard

+Rules for removing cards from a player's hand with out getting cards back.
+The card number is how many cards each player discards.
+If necessary, the maximum possible number of discarded cards is used.

+### draw

+Rules for discarding cards to get more cards from the deck (or somewhere).
+This includes 'twisting,' which is paying money to the pot in order to draw cards.
+The card number is the maximum number of cards each player can draw.

+### hand

+Rules determining which cards you can use in your hand.
+The card number is the number of cards mentioned/manipulated.

+### flip

+Rules for flipping down cards face up, from a player's hand.
+The card number is the maximum number of cards a player can flip.

+### fold

+Rules for actions or events that can cause a player to fold.
+Cards numbers are:

+* -2 = You may pay to reenter the game after folding.
+* -1 = You may reenter the game for free after folding.
+* 0 = You are forced to fold with no recourse.
+* 1 = You must pay a fee to the pot or forld.
+* 2 = Other players can force you to fold.

+### limited

+Rules for limited wild cards.
+This includes bugs, which can count as an ace or be used to complete a straight or a flush; ambivalent cards, which can change their rank one step up or down; or rank boosters, which can change a hand's value up or down a rank.
+Rank boosters are considered limited wild cards because full wilds typically boost a hand by more than one rank.
+For example, a wild boosts a pair over two pair to three of a kind, and boosts two pair all the way to full house.
+The card numbers are the same as for wilds.

+### match

+Rules for matching the pot or other fees after a declare or showdown.
+The card number specifies who has to match:

+* 0 = losers match
+* 1 = winners match
+* 2 = could have won match
+* 3 = all match
+* 4 = out match
+* 5 = in match

 other
 	everything else, review these at the end. [done] Cards